telefonicaid/fiware-orion/docker/dev/centos/README.md

 To run orion you can do it interactively:

-    contextBroker -fg -t 0-255
+    contextBroker -fg -t 0-255 --dbhost mongodb

-Or as on the background
+Or on the background

-    contextBroker -t 0-255
+    contextBroker -t 0-255 --dbhost mongodb

 Take a look a the [documentation](../.../.../doc/admin/cli.md) for all command-line options.